 Exhaustion of rights

-The rights conferred by the patent do not extend to acts concerning the product covered by that patent carried out on French territory after the product has been placed on the market in France or on the territory of a state party to the Agreement on the European Economic Area by the proprietor of the patent or with his or her express consent.34
+The rights conferred by the patent do not extend to acts concerning the product covered by that patent carried out on French territory after the product has been placed on the market in France or on the territory of a state that is party to the Agreement on the European Economic Area by the proprietor of the patent or with his or her express consent.35

-Such a solution stems from the principles of free movement of merchandise, goods and services within the EU.
-Provided that the patent owner has agreed to the marketing of its products in the EU, he or she will not be able to rely on its patent to prevent the circulation of such goods within the EU.
+Such a solution stems from the principles of free movement of merchandise, goods and services within the European Union.
+Provided that the patent owner has agreed to the marketing of its products in the European Union, he or she will not be able to rely on its patent to prevent the circulation of such goods within the European Union.

 Competition law can be used as a defence in patent litigation.
-In some cases, patent rights may be limited by the courts to prevent anticompetitive behaviours (such as an abuse of a dominant position).
+In some cases, patent rights may be limited by the courts to prevent anticompetitive behaviour (e.g., abuse of a dominant position).

-Notably, the Paris courts will take into consideration fair, reasonable, and non-discriminatory (FRAND) issues related to standard-essential patents (SEPs) before granting an injunction on the basis of such rights.
+The Paris courts will take into consideration fair, reasonable and non-discriminatory (FRAND) issues related to standard-essential patents (SEPs) before granting an injunction on the basis of those rights.

-SEP litigations are increasing in France and gave rise in 2020 to very interesting case law.
-In particular, international private law considerations and conflicts of jurisdictions arose as FRAND royalty rates are sought to be set at a global level while patent rights remain national titles (see Section IX.iii).
+SEP litigation is increasing in France and gave rise in 2020 to very interesting case law.
+In particular, international private law considerations and conflicts of jurisdictions arose as FRAND royalty rates are sought to be set at a global level while patent rights remain national titles.